matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

     alt="A photo of a woman wearing a purple hoodie with the logo of The Matrix Conference embroidered prominently.
 She is looking at another volunteer, smiling.
 The other volunteer is operating video mixing software on a laptop."
 ) }}

 We owe this conference to volunteers.
 More than 30 of them signed up to give their time and enthusiasm to the Conference.
 They took shifts to welcome people at the check-in booth, operated cameras, controlled the video mixers, helped during build-up and tear down, and generally happily _asked for more things to do_.
 We are sincerely grateful to everyone who showed up to lend a hand.
 It is heartwarming to be part of such an engaged community!
+If you want to join this welcoming community, drop us a line in [the Events Working Group room](https://matrix.to/#/%23events-wg:matrix.org).

 {{ figure(
     img="/blog/img/conf25-stage-host.webp"